 Acumen

 Acumen is committed to catalyzing long-term impact for the poor.
 Our patient capital invests where commercial investors are unwilling to – in companies working on hard-to-solve problems in hard-to-reach areas; through those investments, we reimagine employment opportunities for women and youth.
-With a 21-year track record of investing to drive social outcomes for low-income and marginalised communities, Acumen is well-positioned to invest in the creation of dignified, decent jobs for African youth.
+With a track record spanning more than two decades of investing to drive social outcomes for low-income and marginalised communities, Acumen is well-positioned to invest in the creation of dignified, decent jobs for African youth.

 In many countries throughout Africa, the number of people living in poverty has increased, with the rising unemployment rates undermining poverty reduction efforts.
 The lack of job opportunities is not only at the core of high poverty levels and growing inequality but also social unrest across the regions of East and West Africa.